covjson/specification/spec.md

   </tr>
 </table>

+## TODO

+- domain CRS
+- for non-default CRS's it would be good to be able to provide WGS84 `"lon"`/`"lat"` coordinates
+- bbox, time/vertical extents, ... in domain and/or coverage
+- check qudt:quantity
+- levels of measurement, categories etc.
+- define profiles (stand-alone, with URLs)

 ## 1. Introduction

 CoverageJSON is a format for encoding a variety of coverages like grids, time series, and vertical profiles, distinguished by the geometry of their spatiotemporal domain.
 A CoverageJSON object may represent a domain, a range, a coverage, or a collection of coverages.
 CoverageJSON currently supports the following domain types: Grid, Profile, PointSeries, Point, Trajectory, Section, Polygon, MultiPolygon, and MultiPolygonSeries.
 A range in CoverageJSON  represents coverage values and supports the common offset/factor encoding.
 A coverage in CoverageJSON is the combination of a domain, parameters, ranges, and additional metadata.
 A coverage collection represents a list of coverages.